 Shopping for the Glory of God

-Updated for Christmas 2012 with printable sheet of wallet cards—see download below!
+Updated with a printable sheet of wallet cards—see download below!

 Soon Christmas inventory will fill store shelves.
 Long before Halloween or Election Day, holiday shopping will call out to our members reminding them its time to buy.
 Stores offer every incentive to get people through the doors, since nearly one-fourth of all sales and most retail profits are made during the holidays.
 Even politicians urge consumer spending, for the sake of the economy.

 Our members will shop, in spite of the fact that many are still paying off last Christmas' credit card debt.
 They will shop, notwithstanding that few have saved the suggested three to six months wages for family crisis, or planned ahead for college tuition or retirement.
 Shopping is part of American life, whether it's once a day to the coffee shop or a trip to the mall, buying the occasional car or even a new home.
 Yet shopping gets many of our members deep into debt.
 Americans on average now spend 1% more than we make.